sivasdp/sivasdp/README.md

 - Engineered a deep learning system for loan eligibility classification with a 96% accuracy rate.
 - Integrated MLflow for model versioning and reproducibility, leading to a 50% increase in deployment efficiency.

-## Projects

-### SKIMLIT RCT-200

-- Developed SkimLit, an NLP model for classifying medical research abstracts, achieving an 83% accuracy.
-- Containerized the model with Docker for easy deployment and integrated MLflow for comprehensive model tracking.

-### CNN Based Plant Disease Detection

-- Built a CNN model for plant disease detection with an accuracy of 86%.
-- Deployed the model as an interactive web application using Streamlit and GitHub for real-time disease identification.

 ## Contact Information

 - 📞 +91 7603880048